How to Remove Inquiries From Your Credit Report

 If you're in the market for a new credit card or loan or you're just seeking to clean up your credit, removing unauthorized inquiries is an important step.
 You want your credit report to be an accurate representation of your credit history.

 Federal law gives you the right to dispute inaccurate information from your credit report.
-This includes hard inquiries you didn't authorize.
+This includes hard inquiries from companies you didn't authorize.
 To dispute an inquiry, write to the credit bureau letting them know the inquiry is an error and ask the credit bureau to remove the inquiry from your credit report.
 In your dispute letter, reference the name of the business that made the inquiry the date of the inquiry.
 Including this information will help the credit bureau identify the specific inquiry you're disputing.

 Once the credit bureau receives your dispute, they're required to do an investigation with the company that listed the inquiry on your credit report.
 If the investigation shows the inquiry in indeed an error, the inquiry will be removed from your credit report.